 Finland is a country in the Nordics, a region famous for its high living standards and also its high living costs.
 After living in Finland for almost 4 years with and without student benefits, I think I’ve had a fairly good idea about how the living costs are like.
 In this blog post, I will share with you my own experiences and observations about costs in Finland.

 A good thing to know about Finland is that different cities will have different prices, depending on how big the city is.
 I’ve lived in 3 different cities in Finland: Kokkola – a small city in the middle part of Finland, Turku – the third biggest city by population, and Helsinki – the capital of Finland as well as the most expensive city in the country.
+In this post, I’ll try to break down the prices into 2 categories: student and non-student.

 If you are a student, the first thing you should do after being accepted to your school is to apply for a student apartment.
 The rent for a student apartment is substantially cheaper than a similar one from the market.